NgocTanLE/ai-workflow-ibm/README.md

 In this section, we use unittest to verify the accuracy and confusion matrix of method "Logistic Regression".

-# Deep Neural Network: Convolutional Neural Network
+# Deep Neural Network:

+* Recurrent Neural Network: LSTM or GRU
+* Convolutional Neural Network

 # Conclusion
 In this project, as you see, we did:

-How to explore extensions to a baseline model to improve training and predicting capacity.
+* How to explore extensions to a baseline model to improve training and predicting capacity.

-How to use unit tests for the API and the model
+* How to use unit tests for the API and the model

-How to use unit tests for logging
+* How to use unit tests for logging

-Can all of the unit tests be run with a single script and do all of the unit tests pass?
+* Can all of the unit tests be run with a single script and do all of the unit tests pass?

-How to monitor performance
+* How to monitor performance

-How to compare multiple models
+* How to compare multiple models

-How to use visualizations for the EDA investigation
+* How to use visualizations for the EDA investigation